 Synthesis of Citrate

-Due to synthesis of citrate, this cycle is also called the citric acid cycle.
+Due to the synthesis of citrate, this cycle is also called the citric acid cycle.

 Oxidative Decarboxylation of Isocitrate